hashgraph/hedera-mirror-node/README.md

 Log into the database as an administrator and run the `postgres/postgresInit.sql` script to create the database and necessary entities.

-By default, this installation script creates a new database called `hedera-mirror`, with a user named `hedera-mirror` and a default password of `mysecretpassword`.
+By default, this installation script creates a new database called `hederamirror`, with a user named `hederamirror` and a default password of `mysecretpassword`.
 Make the necessary changes to the script should you wish to use different values (and update the `config/config.json` or `.env` or environment variables accordingly).

 ## Note about error when running the software